 Admission committees are looking for the well-rounded, interesting student, someone who brings a variety of experiences and who has obviously made a deliberate, well-informed decision about their choice of career.
 All applicants must show strong records in the specific courses, standardized tests, and clinical experiences that are set forth as requirements for admission.
 Learn about selecting courses...

-Keep in mind that there is no such thing as a “premed major” at Mount Holyoke, nor do you need to major in a science to qualify for admission to health professional schools.
-While many applicants to schools in the health professions are science majors, these schools are very receptive to non-science majors, recognizing the diversity of background such applicants represent.
+There is no such thing as a “premed major” at Mount Holyoke, nor do you need to major in a science to qualify for admission to health professional schools.
+While many applicants are science majors, schools are very receptive to non-science majors, recognizing the diversity of background such applicants represent.